RheaDmello/RheaDmello/README.md

 </picture>

 # 👋 Hey there!
 I'm Rhea Dmello
-Passionate web developer and a data enthusiast exploring, building, and growing through exciting projects and continuous learning.
+A passionate Web developer and a Data enthusiast exploring, building, and growing through exciting projects and continuous learning.

 #### Languages: